AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 As to the implementation of the model: we interpret the base type with the empty type, and functions as functions.
 Contexts are interpreted as lists of semantic values.
 Terms are interpreted as functions from semantic contexts to semantic types.
 Now, normalizing `(Tmˢ (lam (var vz)) tt)`{.agda} yields the `(λ aˢ → aˢ)`{.agda} Agda term, so indeed we interpret a syntactic identity function with a metatheoretic identity function.

-The standard model already has a key feature of NbE: it uses metatheoretical functions for evaluation.
+The standard model already has a key feature of NbE: it uses metatheoretic functions for evaluation.
 However, the standard model does not allow one to go back to syntax from semantics.
 If we have an `(f : Aˢ → Bˢ)`{.agda} semantic function, all we can do with it is to apply it to an argument and extract a `Bˢ`. *Weak evaluation* of programs assumes that all variables are mapped to semantic values.
 This corresponds to the usual notion of program evaluation in common programming languages.
 In contrast, strong normalization requires reducing terms inside function bodies, under binders.
 Bound variables are not mapped to any semantic value, so they block evaluation.
 In STLC, variables block function application; in richer systems variables may block case analysis or elimination of inductively defined data as well.
 See [@abel2013normalization, pp. 12] for an overview for various approaches for implementing computation under binders.

 NbE adds additional structure to semantic types, internalizing computation with blocking variables, which allows one to get back to syntax, moreover, to a subset of syntax containing only normal terms.